SalvoE276/ProtNetEnrich/README.md

 Whether investigating complex biological phenomena or specific disease states, ProtNetEnrich provides a comprehensive perspective on the interactions of your target proteins.

+> **Note:** PPI networks are subject to biases arising from the uneven investigation of different proteins, which can lead to biased inferences.

 ---

 ## Features